sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 * This is obviously non-trivial - more information can be found on the [language integration](beyond-getting-started/language-integration.md) page.

-### (Not) Writing Sentences as Strings
+### Writing Sentences as Strings

-The `SentenceCreation` namespace contains a SentenceParser class, that facilitates the expression of sentences as strings, like this:
+The `SentenceCreation` namespace contains a `SentenceParser` class, that facilitates the expression of sentences as strings, like this:

 ```
 using SCFirstOrderLogic.SentenceCreation;